Tiny-Foxes/Aozora-Tori-Assets/alpha-arrows/[Readme].txt

 <- Alpha-Arrows ->

-A simple, sharp, geometric, and global noteskin built for dance-pad based gamemodes.
+A simple, sharp, geometric, and global noteskin built for step-based gamemodes.
+Recommended for dance, pump, and techno.

+<- 2021 UPDATE ver 2.0 ->

+>> Revised note colours into a hybrid of Modern and SM3.9
+>> Greyscale hold graphics to avoid colour collision
+>> Minor graphical updates

 Features:
   - Upscaled graphics (8x from the standard 64x64 resolution)
   - Full support for game-modes that default to arrow-like graphics
-  - Explosion elements independent of rotation
+  - Explosion ray elements independent of rotation

 Planned Features:
-  - Support for other modes such as beat and kb7 (Coming in a seperate noteskin folder)
+  - Support for other modes such as beat and kb7 (Coming in a seperate noteskin for non step-based gamemodes.

 Software:
   - Made with GIMP, Inkscape, and love.
 FOSS FTW.